IUREDCap/auto-notify-module/docs/DeveloperGuide.md

 Static Code Analyzer
 --------------------------

-This external module includes the Vimeo Psalm scanner.
-This scanner is a static code analyzer, so it does not require a running instance of the external module to work.
-This scanner has been adopted by Vanderbilt as a security scanner for REDCap external module submissions.
-To scan this external module, use the following command in the top-level directory of the project:

-    ./vendor/bin/psalm
+This external module previously included the Vimeo Psalm scanner, but it was removed because its dependencies conflicted with the dependencies of phpunit, and because Vanderbilt added their security scan to REDCap, which runs Psalm.

-A configuration file (psalm.xml) has been created that will cause Psalm to run in security analysis mode.
+A configuration file (psalm.xml) still exists, and it could be used if Psalm has been installed on your system.

 Automated Tests
 --------------------------